RDXiaoLu/MambaCoral-DiffDet/README.md

 ---

 ## 🔗 Connection with SCoralDet
 This work builds upon the **SCoralDet** dataset and research, extending the capabilities of coral detection models by introducing advanced techniques and enhanced architectures.
-For more information on the **SCoralDet** dataset, see the [SCoralDet GitHub repository](https://github.com/RDXiaoLu/SCoralDet-Dataset).

 ---